Zamiell/stardew-valley/Min-Max_Guide.md

 * Craft + place Quality Sprinklers.
 * Plant Parsnip Seeds (as a "linger" crop) if you haven't already done so earlier on in the season.
   * Do not use Deluxe Speed-Gro on the Parsnip Seeds, as it will not carry over to Summer 1.
-* If you finish before noon, then you can spend the rest of the day in the Skull Cavern.
+* If you finish before around noon, then you can spend the rest of the day in the Skull Cavern.

 ### Summer 1

+* [Nothing notable on this day.
+Can do a Skull Cavern run, etc. Don't scythe any of the Parsnips since we do not need to plant any Starfruit Seeds until tomorrow.]

+### Summer 2

 * Scythe + plant all of the Deluxe Speed-Gro + the first batch of Starfruit Seeds that was purchased on Spring 25.
 * At 9 AM, go to the [Oasis](https://stardewvalleywiki.com/Oasis) and purchase the rest of the Starfruit Seeds, then return home and plant them.